How to Keep a Cooped up Pet Entertained

 Independent play toys

 Use a toy that allows for your pet to play independently.
-Some great options include our Rock and Roll Treat Dispenser Toy for your kitty or our Clean and Chew Dental toy which encourages chewing to keep your pup entertained (while also cleaning their teeth) throughout the day.
+Some great options include our Rock & Roll Treat Dispenser Toy for your kitty or our Clean & Chew Dental toy which encourages chewing to keep your pup entertained (while also cleaning their teeth) throughout the day.

 Boxes on boxes!

-While this is a very unusual time, don’t forget to pause and enjoy the extra time you have with your pet and families throughout the day.
+While this is a very unusual time, don’t forget to pause and enjoy the extra time you have with your pet and family.
 We can all use this as a opportunity to get closer with our fur babies and make the best out of a less than ideal time.

 Stay safe everyone!